roadsidemultimedia/Docs/developer/child-themes.md

 PageLines has integrated the entire Bootstrap library.
 Bootstrap is a powerful front-end framework for faster and easier web development.
 It contains HTML and CSS-based design templates for typography, forms, buttons, charts, navigation and other interface components, as well as optional JavaScript extensions.
 Bootstrap was also programmed to support both HTML5 and CSS3.

-We've made a some modifications to fit inside DMS, so the markup of the grid is slightly different.
+We've made some modifications to fit inside DMS, so the markup of the grid is slightly different.
 All of your classes are still available, as are the colored variables.
 We haven't inclided the progress bar, or any other "app" type of CSS.
 If you want to see which libraries have been included visit the `/less` directory.

 ### LESS ###